dberzano/dberzano.github.io/alice/debug/index.md

 possible the readable code: this is one of the reasons why optimization must be turned off in such a case.

+> Increasing the optimization does not necessarily lead to more
+> efficient code!
+"Extreme" optimizations (like `-O4`) are not
+> recommended and can really lead to unexpected results.

 ### Symbols and debug symbols